nap2000/docs/console.rst

 A person with :ref:`Admin<security-groups>` privilege can click on the "Assign User" button to assign the case to any user who has access to the survey.
 Administrators can reassign cases to different people using this button.
-They can also set a case to "Unassinged" by assigning it to "None".
+They can also set a case to "Unassigned" by assigning it to "None".
+From version 25.01 of the server a user can be given the security privilege :ref:`Console Admin<security-groups>` and they too can assign users on the console without having all the other privileges of an administrator.

-Any person with :ref:`Analyst or Manage<security-groups>` privilege can click on the "Lock for Editing" button to assign themselves to an unassigned case.
+Any person with :ref:`Analyst or Manage Data<security-groups>` privilege can click on the "Lock for Editing" button to assign themselves to an unassigned case.
 If the user has finished with a case they can click the "Release" button to send it back to unassigned.